-It's unfortunate that, historically, my life goals seem to overlap with delusions commonly held by small children and the clinically insane.
+It's unfortunate that, historically, my life goals seem to overlap with delusions commonly held by small children roughly the age of five.

 I want to work in television!